 Before you set off on the open road with your friends, make sure you have a discussion about what everyone expects.
 Here are some questions to consider:

-It’s best to have an idea of what everyone expects so that no one will be frustrated and so that compromises can be made if need be.
+It’s best to have an idea of what everyone expects so that no one will be frustrated.
+Compromises may have to be made.
 It’s so much easier to talk about these things beforehand then to assume everyone is on the same page.
+Need 5 crucial questions to ask before you travel?
+These will help you have the necessary conversations with your friends.

 2. Have hard copies of maps/directions/brochures.